Matthew Mills

 - Advising the landlord of a £5 million block of flats in London on whether £150,000 of proposed works would be recoverable as service charges

-- Advising the landlord of a block of flats in a conservation area on a disputed application to vary the terms of the leases to expand the tenants’ service charge obligations.
+- Advising the landlord of a block of flats in a conservation area on a disputed application to vary the terms of the leases to expand the tenants’ service charge obligations

-Matthew’s practice encompasses the full scope of commercial law.
+Matthew’s practice encompasses a range of commercial disputes.
 His recent work has raised issues of contractual construction, contractual variation, the enforceability of penalty clauses, and the delivery up of prize racehorses.
+Matthew has experience of contractual disputes from the pre-action stage to trial.
+Recent highlights of his practice include:

 - “Matthew is a very strong junior whose expertise is impressive.
 He is incredibly user-friendly and quickly gains client’s trust and confidence.”
 (Chancery: Traditional, Chambers HNW London Bar 2023)